 - Consumer’s statement that the purchase is not something they had any part of.

 However, just because the request was made does not mean that the agencies will follow through.

 If they find that the individual lied (meaning they did, in fact, make those purchases or payments), if there are errors or inconsistencies, or if the block was put on simply by mistake.

 How to Coordinate Investigations Among Credit Bureaus

-All agencies are required to communicate with one another regarding any identity theft complaints, blocks, or requests for fraud alerts an individual has.
+All credit reporting agencies are required to communicate with one another regarding any identity theft complaint investigations, blocks, or requests for fraud alerts an individual has.
 They are also expected to report all requests or incidents to the Federal Trade Commission.

-Lastly, FACTA requires the FTC to set up ways that individuals can contact credit reporting agencies and individual creditors if they believe or know they are victims of identity theft.
+Lastly, FACTA requires the FTC to set up ways that individuals can contact the major credit reporting agencies, creditors, and other financial institutions if they believe or know they are victims of identity theft.